wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-graph-3rd-party-apis/includes/4-azure-ad-apis.md

 When you grant a permission request for a specific resource, such as Microsoft Graph, to the **SharePoint Online Client Extensibility Web Application Principal** app, you're granting that entire SharePoint Online tenant the permission.
 Its important to understand that this permission grant isn't unique to the site or to the SharePoint Framework component; the permission grant applies to the *entire SharePoint Online tenant*.

-In addition, its important to understand that permissions aren't tied to SharePoint Framework apps.
+Also, its important to understand that permissions aren't tied to SharePoint Framework apps.
 SharePoint Framework solutions and apps can be deployed, installed, added, and removed to or from pages without approving or revoking permission requests.

 ### Grant permissions to SharePoint Online